sampta2023/sampta2023_source/content/call-for-papers.md

 - quantum computing and quantum learning
 - operator and functional analytic methods related to the above topics

-Contributions from authors attending the SampTA conferences are usually published in [IEEE Xplore](https://ieeexplore.ieee.org/Xplore/home.jsp).
+Contributions from authors attending the SampTA conferences will be published in [IEEE Xplore](https://ieeexplore.ieee.org/Xplore/home.jsp).

 Our submission instructions and review process follow standard [NeurIPS Guidelines](https://neurips.cc/Conferences/2022/CallForPapers).